DiGenova to Newsmax: DOJ and FBI Actions Are Inflaming the Public

 DiGenova's remarks suggested that the terse political climate and perceived targeting of Trump by federal agencies may have contributed to the motivations behind such violent actions.

-Drawing on his experience as a former U.S. Attorney who was involved in the investigation of John Hinckley's attempt to assassinate President Reagan, diGenova expressed disappointment with the current state of the DOJ and FBI, especially under the leadership of Garland and Wray.
+Drawing on his experience as a former U.S. attorney who was involved in the investigation of John Hinckley's attempt to assassinate President Ronald Reagan, diGenova expressed disappointment with the current state of the DOJ and FBI, especially under the leadership of Garland and Wray.

 About NEWSMAX TV: